givenscj/Vector-Search-AI-Assistant/README.md

 ## Overall solution workflow

 There are four key elements of this solution: generating vectors, searching vectors, generating chat completions and storing chat conversations.
 Vectors are generated when data is inserted into PostgreSQL, then stored in an Azure Cognitive Search index that is used for vector searches.
 Users then ask natural language questions using the web-based chat user interface (User Prompts).
 These prompts are then vectorized and used to search the vectorized data.
 The results are then sent, along with some of the conversation history, to Azure OpenAI Service to generate a response (Completion) back to the user.
-All of the User Prompts and Completions are stored in a Cosmos DB container along with the number of tokens consumed by each Prompt and Completion.
+All of the User Prompts and Completions are stored PostgreSQL along with the number of tokens consumed by each Prompt and Completion.
 A Chat Session contains all of the prompts and completions and a running total of all tokens consumed for that session.
 In a production environment users would only be able to see their own sessions but this solution shows all sessions from all users.

 ## Generating vectors

-Vectors are generated in Change Feed handler (GenericChangeFeedHandler() method) contained in the `VectorSearchAiAssistant.Service` project which monitors the changes in `customer` and `products` containers.
-As soon as a new document is inserted into either of these containers, the Change Feed handler will generate a vector and add the document and its embedding to the `vector-index` Cognitive Search index.
+Vectors are generated by running the accomping Data Loading project.

 ## Searching vectors